 Air can flow unhindered through this chin bar to the rider’s mouth while still protecting the mouth and chin.
 The chin bar is also lengthened to accomodate full-sized foam goggles which block debris and dust from the rider’s eyes.

 The enlarged visor on motocross helmets blocks sun and stadium lights from hindering rider visibility.

-Dual Sport (Adventure) – a fairly new category of motorcycle helmet has emerged from the advent of dual-sport or “adveture” riding.
+A fairly new category of motorcycle helmet has emerged from the advent of dual-sport or “adventure” riding.